CSE498/cse498.github.io/projects.md

 # Project Overview

 The largest chunk of the work for this course will be developing a set of C++ modules that you will use for a larger semester project.
 It will be worth a total of 45 points, plus an additional 12 points associated with turning in weekly updates.
+[Here](project-details.html) are the project details for each group.

 Your final grade on the project will be based on three factors: